 As higher pans require proportionately less leavening (leavening weakens structure) it is also advisable to decrease the baking powder by 1/8 teaspoon for 1 layer and 1/4 teaspoon for 2 layers.

 The Golden Butter Cream Cake on page 34 has a better appearance if lowering the baking powder to 1-1/8 teaspoon instead of 1-1/4 teaspoon.
 It will prevent the slight dip in the center.

 The Triple Layer Devil's Food Cake on page 62 was created for (3) 1-1/2 inch high pans and works best in that height pan. ( It is not enough batter for (3) 2-inch high pans so it will not bake well and it is too much batter for (2) 2-inch high pans.
 Woody and I have done upwards of 12 tests trying to adjust the batter and discovered in the process that even if filling the pans less full, the layers were still too low at the sides and too domed in the middle.)
 We have come up with two viable solutions if you only have 2 inch high pans:

 Either make the Devil's Food Cake in Rose's Heavenly Cakes that was adapted for 2-inch high pans with the addition of bitter chocolate and creme fraiche, or make the original batter as follows:

 Use a total of two whole eggs (3.5 ounces/100 grams/3 fluid ounces) and 4 egg yolks (2.5 ounces/73 grams/minimum 2 fluid ounces).

-Add 1/2 teaspoon baking powder to the flour mixture.
+Add 1/2 teaspoon baking powder and a total of 1-1/1 teaspoon of baking soda to the flour mixture.